-Dimbeswar Neog was an eminent writer and a critic of Assamese literature.
+Dimbeswar Neog (1899-1966) was an eminent writer and a critic of Assamese literature.
 He was one of the pioneers of Assamese literature and language and authored many books.

 Life of Dimbeswar Neog:

 Literary Career of Dimbeswar Neog: Dimbeswar Neog started his career as a teacher.
 After completing his studies he got appointment as a teacher in Sibsagar Government School on 29th April, 1925.
 Though, he termed his teaching life as ill luck, he worked as a teacher for 32 years and retired as the principal of a school in Jorhat in the year 1957.

 Dimbeswar Neog was the president of 32nd session of the Asom Sahitya Sabha in Nalbari in the year 1965.
 He was also selected to be the General Secretary of Assam Chatra Sanmelan and remained in that post from the year 1921 to 1924.

 His popular poetry books include ‘Malika’, ‘Sofura’, ‘Thupitora’, ‘Matali Indradhenu’, ‘Mukuta’, ‘Manuha’, ‘Meghadoot’, ‘Asoma’, ‘Bichitra’, ‘Suwanee’ and ‘Bhogjora’ among others.
 Dimbeswar Neog also wrote many books while he was working as a teacher.
 His books include ‘Swdhidan’, ‘Marur Nijara’, ‘Saundarya Sadhaka’, ‘Prathama Prayasa’, ‘Banhir Amiya’ and ‘Omar Darsan’ among others.

 His life as a Historian Dimbeswar Neog was also a historian.
 He had traced the full history of the Assamese language in his remarkable book ‘New light on history of Assamese literature’.